polyaxon/polyaxon/templates/experimentation/concepts.md

 ### Project Plugins

-A `Project plugin` is a job that is running project wide.
+A `Project plugin` is a job running project wide.
 Currently, Polyaxon offers 2 plugins: Tensorboard and Jupyter notebook.

 !!! info "More details"
     Please refer to the [project plugins section](project_plugins) for more details.